virotosh/simulateGamePlayer/README.md

-# simulateL2Player
+# Simulating Game Player
-The aim to simulated movements of game players to make bots move or walk like humans.
+The aim is to simulate the movements of game players to make bots move or walk like humans.